Whole Home More Shop by RoomBedroomMattresses

-Non-toxic and natural mattress brands, ranked from healthiest to least healthy, for each category.
+Organic, natural, and non-toxic mattress brands, ranked from healthiest to least healthy, for each category: hybrid (contains springs) and springless.
 Click the rating symbols below each mattress for more information about each layer.

 Naturepedic

 With a 20-year track record, and every health-centered certification on the market (including the first EWG approved mattress!)
 Naturepedic mattresses work well for every preference, and from budget to ultra fancy.
+They’re made with GOTS and GOLS certified organic latex, wool, and cotton, and have allergy-friendly options, too.
 They have five hybrid mattresses to choose from, and most are customizable.
-They’re not the newest or the trendiest, but they really know what they’re doing.
+Very well rated by customers for comfort.

 Silk and Snow

 The S&S Organic Mattress is Silk and Snow’s one natural offering amongst their regular foam mattresses, and they do it well.
 It’s GOLS and GOTS certified, and comes in 3 firmness options; firm, medium-firm, and plush.
-They use a water-based glue adhesive.
+They use a water-based glue adhesive to hold the layers together.

 Saatva